 EXT-X-PART tags.
 The attribute list consists of the following attribute:

 PART-TARGET=<s>: (mandatory) Indicates the part target duration in floating-point seconds and is the maximum duration of any Partial Segment.

 All Partial Segments except the last part of a segment must have a duration of at least 85% of

 PART-TARGET.
 The server must add a new Partial Segment to the Playlist every part target duration.

 EXT-X-PART identifies a Partial Segment in the Playlist.

 EXTINF tags must represent the same set of media as the Media Segment of the following

 EXTINF tag.
 The Media Segment containing the same media as a set of Partial Segments is called the Parent Segment of those Partial Segments.

-A Partial Segment must be completely available for download at the full speed of the link to the client at the time it is added to the playlist.
+A Partial Segment must be completely available for download at the full speed of the link to the client at the time it is added to the Playlist.

-All Media Segment tags with the exception of
+All Media Segment tags except for

 EXT-X-GAP that are applied to a Parent Segment must appear before the first